Minimum Order Quantities for Blank Plastic Cards Explained

 Somewhere between "I need a few cards for my small business" and "we're ordering by the tens of thousands," there's a question nearly every buyer asks before they've even browsed a catalog: how many cards do I actually have to order?
 It's a fair question - and one that deserves a real answer, not a runaround.
 Minimum order quantities for blank plastic cards vary by card type, supplier, and program structure, but understanding them upfront saves time, money, and a lot of frustration.

-Chicago Pipe Essentials has worked with over 100,000 customers across the United States, supplying everything from starter packs of 50 blank CR80 cards to mass production runs in the tens of thousands.
+Plastic Card ID has worked with over 100,000 customers across the United States, supplying everything from starter packs of 50 blank CR80 cards to mass production runs in the tens of thousands.
 The range is intentional.
 Not every organization is a national retailer.
 Some are launching a pilot loyalty program.
 Others are running a hotel, a gym, a school, or a local event series.
 Flexibility in order quantities isn't a perk here - it's the foundation of how serious card programs actually get built.

 This page breaks down what minimum orders look like across different card types, what drives cost per card, when it makes sense to order more than your minimum, and how CPE helps organizations at every scale get the most from their blank plastic card investment.